 - Variant procedures provide an alternative to abstract procedures in an object type.
 The syntax and usage is cleaner than PHP 'trait'.

 - SS has a parameterized interface and object type.
 Objects and functions can support multiple types.

 - An enhanced object type can keep units apart, like Fahrenheit versus Celsius, or Centimeters versus Inches.

 - The model for file manipulation is different.
 Files are typed to keep text separate from data blocks.

 - Formatting for output is designed to be less error-prone, and is not patterned after Fortran.
 Formatting is not in a string.

 - Regular expression functions have an optimization capability.

 - Values (variables, array elements) can be embedded in a string value.

-- Operators can be defined on objects.
+- Operators and type casts can be defined on objects.

 - Complex type is supported through a definition file.